-Below is the first two chapters of Surrender to You, first book in the Pierced Heart series.
+Below is a couple chapters from Surrender to You, the first book in the Pierced Heart series.

 “Don’t you miss me?”

 “You know I do.
 But you’re the one who left me…”